guillermoarre/guillermoarre/README.md

 #### I am Web Developer
 I am a engineering student from IPN, passionate for web developer, web designed and the application of web technologies in daily life like the IoT

-Skills: C / C++ / C# / PYTHON / SQL / HTML / CSS /ASSEMBLER
+Skills: C / C++ / C# / PHP / PYTHON / SQL / HTML / CSS /ASSEMBLER